litl/shuttle/README.md

 shuttle TCP Proxy
 =======

-Shuttle is a TCP proxy and load balancer, which can be updated live via an HTTP interface.
+Shuttle is a proxy and load balancer, which can be updated live via an HTTP interface.
+It can Proxy TCP, UDP, and HTTP via virtual hosts.

 ## Usage